Types of Google Search Ads

 The Key Elements of a Google Search Ad:

 The first element is the headline with relevant, attention-grabbing keywords, since it’s the most noticeable ad component.
-An ad also comprises of a Display URL, 2 description texts and relevant ad extensions.
+An ad also comprises a Display URL, 2 description texts and relevant ad extensions.

 Ad extensions enable your ad to take up relevant space in the search results list and allow you to provide more information about your product or service.